Bkmz21/FD-Evaluation/README.md

 You can find the short explanation in English [here](https://github.com/Bkmz21/FD-Evaluation/issues/2).

 This code used only for evaluation of face detectors on FDDB, AFW and IJB-A benchmarks or video data.
 It does not contain CNN detector.
+To view the test results it is necessary extract files from rar-archives to the root folder (Data/FDDB_TEST) and run the Matlab script.

 If you use the provided code/binaries or data for your work, please cite this paper.